The peace walls of Belfast: Do they still help keep the peace?

 He has made friends on the Catholic side of town with the help of Springboard Opportunities, a Belfast non-profit organization that runs programs that encourage students from both sides of the sectarian — and physical — divides to build bonds, not walls.

-"I don't see the need for [walls] to be there anymore," said Doherty's friend, Naomi Burns, who admits she is still nervous walking on the Protestant side with while wearing a Catholic school uniform.
+"I don't see the need for [walls] to be there anymore," said Doherty's friend, Naomi Burns, who admits she is still nervous walking on the Protestant side while wearing a Catholic school uniform.

 "It's like a big prison.
 It looks like we're all closed in on one another."